-Besides Playa del Carmen’s location, by the gorgeous Caribbean ocean, the fact that it’s close to the 600-mile-long Mesoamerican Reef makes it an even more ideal spot for diving.
+Besides Playa del Carmen’s location, by the gorgeous Caribbean sea, the fact that it’s close to the 600-mile-long Mesoamerican Reef makes it an even more ideal spot for diving.

 Alongside the reef, you’ll find an array of sea life including sharks, turtles, eagle rays and a countless number of fish.
 What better place to gain your PADI qualification or just go on some fun dives?

 Bluelife is a highly recommended dive company based in Playa.
 They offer full diving courses and bull shark diving (read our next point) as well as cenote dives.
-A diving trip to Playa del Carmen’s reef, with 2 dives already, starts from $89, but make sure to also check out their other packages.
+A diving trip to Playa del Carmen’s reef starts from $89, but make sure to also check out their other packages.

-TIP: Our compact Playa del Carmen guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Playa del Carmen!
+Top tip: Our Playa del Carmen guide shows you the best areas to stay, restaurants you don’t want to miss and many more tips for your visit to Playa del Carmen!